bibleexchange/courses/poetry/en/poetry-en.md

 #### Not all blessings are physical

-If you are righteous, God will bless you, but it will not always be with money or physical possessions.
-As humans, we often think that money is the most important thing for life, but God knows that there are other blessings that we need more than money.
+If you are righteous, God will bless you, but it will not always be with wealth or physical possessions.
+As humans, we often think that wealth is the most important thing for life, but God knows that there are other blessings that we need more than wealth.

 In chapter 3, we see a description of Woman Wisdom.
 Verse 16 says that she holds life in her right hand and riches and honor in her left hand.
 In ancient Hebrew culture, the right hand was more honored than the left hand was honored (Gen. 48:14; Ecc.
 10:12; Matt.
-25:33)[1].
+25:33)<sup>[1]</sup>.
 This shows us that wisdom may give riches, but riches are not as important as life is.
 Also, the two verses which immediately precede it (3:14–15) talk about how wisdom is better than gold and silver (see also 8:19 and 16:16).
 Wealth is not bad, but wisdom is better.
 God gave Solomon wealth, but only because he first asked for wisdom.
 Wisdom is not the only thing that is better than wealth.
-Bruce Waltke says, "Wealth is a desirable state and the reward of wisdom (see 3:9–10), not the aim of one’s life"[2].
-Proverbs gives many things that are better than having money:
+Bruce Waltke says, "Wealth is a desirable state and the reward of wisdom (see 3:9–10), not the aim of one’s life."<sup>[2]</sup> Proverbs gives many things that are better than having wealth:

 * The lips of knowledge (20:15)
 * A good name (22:1)
 * Being an honest person (19:22)
-* A good wife is better (31:10)
+* A good wife (31:10)
 * Walking in integrity (19:1)
 * Fear of God (15:16–17; 16:8; 16:19)

-### Money does not solve all problems
+### Wealth does not solve all problems

-Why does God say that so many things are more valuable than money?
-It is because there are many things that money cannot buy.
-Money gives you a sense of security (10:15), but money will fail you (11:28).
-Money cannot save a failing marriage.
-Money cannot save you from a cure-less disease.
-And money cannot help you in the afterlife (11:4, 28).
+Why does God say that so many things are more valuable than wealth?
+It is because there are many things that wealth cannot buy.
+Wealth gives you a sense of security (10:15), but wealth will fail you (11:28).
+Wealth cannot save a failing marriage.
+Wealth cannot save you from a uncurable disease.
+And wealth cannot help you in the afterlife (11:4, 28).

-#### Money cannot buy true friends
+#### Wealth cannot buy true friends

-When you have money, many people will want to be your friend (14:20; 19:4; 19:7), but are these people true friends?
-Will these same people want to be your friend when the money is gone?
+When you have wealth, many people will want to be your friend (14:20; 19:4; 19:7), but are these people true friends?
+Will these same people want to be your friend when the wealth is gone?

-#### Money does not last forever
+#### Wealth does not last forever

 Proverbs 23:4–5 says that wealth grows wings and flies away (see also 27:23–24).

-#### Money can bring problems to your life
+#### Wealth can bring problems to your life

 Proverbs 17:1 suggests that wealth can be the cause of strife in a home.
 It can also make you proud (28:11) and demanding (18:23).